 If you pick up these spiky caterpillars, the prickly tufts on their back might irritate your skin, although the bug does not sting.

-You can find caterpillars of the sycamore tussock moth feeding on the American sycamore tree, and the caterpillars eventually metamorphose into moths.
+The caterpillars of the sycamore tussock moth feed on the American sycamore tree, and the caterpillars eventually metamorphose into moths.

-The body of the sycamore tussock caterpillar is spiky and white, and it has two long orange pencil spike tufts at one end and two at the other.
+The body of the sycamore tussock caterpillar is spiky and white.
+It has two long orange pencil spike tufts at one end and two at the other.

-These caterpillars measuring up to 1.1 inches in length are coated in tiny spikes (30 mm).
+These caterpillars, measuring up to 1.1 inches long, are coated in tiny spikes (30 mm).

 8. American Dagger Caterpillar

-The American dagger caterpillar (Acronicta Americana) is a yellow caterpillar with a spiky appearance coated in long, wispy spikes of pale yellow.
+The American dagger caterpillar (Acronicta Americana) is a yellow caterpillar with a spiky appearance.
+It is coated in long, wispy spikes of pale yellow.

 The head of this fuzzy worm is spherical and shiny black, and it has two pairs of long black tufts on its belly.